 You'll want to keep the manual handy when first setting up the Sony ICFC-1.
 Even setting and checking your alarm time is counterintuitive at first.
 There's no button for it -- you hit the plus or minus on top to see the time then keep hitting one or the other to set the alarm time.
 Once you know what to press, using the ICFC-1 is simple enough, it's just not quite as brainless as the Travelwey alarm.

 The cube design is also a little hard to get used to, and the orange numbers aren't as easily visible from across the room as those on the Travelwey alarm.
-That said, you can cycle through three levels of brightness by tapping the snooze button, none of which creates an unwanted glow.
+That said, you can cycle through three levels of brightness by tapping snooze, none of which creates an unwanted glow.
 The ICFC-1 also has a button to turn off the alarm that keeps it set for the same time.
 It has a battery backup and a clear indicator when the alarm is armed.

 I liked Travelwey's alarm slightly more as it's easier to set up, and its clock is easier to see from across a darkened room, but Sony's alarm makes a strong case for itself by doing more for the same price and it could easily be the better choice for you if you value those extras.

 If you're willing to spend more than $30 for an alarm, you can look for all kinds of different features.
 Of all of the potential alarm upgrades, the sunrise alarm on the $37 Philips HF3500 is the only one that actually makes it easier to wake up in the morning.
 Shaped a bit like a UFO with a kickstand, the HF3500 has a simple circular orange clock face surrounded by a couple of buttons and a wide light ring.
-Thirty minutes before the scheduled alarm time, the light gradually starts increasing in brightness until it reaches a customizable max at the scheduled time and starts beeping with increasing intensity to finish the task of waking you up.
+Thirty minutes before the scheduled alarm time, the light gradually starts increasing in brightness until it reaches a customizable max at the scheduled time and starts beeping with increasing intensity to finish the task of waking sleepers up.

 Snoozing the alarm is counterintuitive, as you need to whack the upper half of the light -- there's no button.
 I'd worry that I'd accidentally break my fancy alarm on a particularly grouchy morning.
 For its price, the HF3500 surprisingly lacks any extras other than the wake-up light, and I doubt that will be much help for heavy sleepers, or those with rooms that already get bright when day breaks.

-Nevertheless, the HF3500 keeps things simple and elegant while still innovating on the basic concept of waking up in the morning.
+Nevertheless, the HF3500 keeps things simple and elegant while still innovating on the basic concept of waking up from sleep in the morning.
 Splurging on the HF3500 could be a worthwhile experiment if you're looking for a more peaceful way to wake up.

 The following alarm clocks do some things well but have flaws that make them tougher to recommend.